Sign In / Sign Out

 The Undergraduate Advising Office e-mails all current School of Human Evolution and Social Change students a list of open apprenticeship positions at the beginning of each semester.
 In order to apply, students must fill out a brief application and attach their unofficial transcript.
 Students may apply for multiple projects; however, a separate application must be submitted for each project.

-Application and materials must be submitted by 5 p.m. on the day of the deadline.
+Application and materials must be submitted by 5 p.m. on Monday, Dec.
+2.

 Contact Undergraduate Inquiries.